 8 Games Saturday late afternoons @ Shadow Creek Sports Complex

 TBall is more that just hitting off the tee.

 Offensive - multiple base running; listening to the coach; knowing when to run & when not to run; learning how to hit the ball harder and farther with the right body mechanics.

 Defensive - improved mechanics of: fielding the ball on the ground; catching the ball in the air; throwing accurately to a base; catching a thrown ball from another player; when to throw the ball, when to hold the ball; rules around getting the lead runner out.

 The player should be proficient with the above and had enough practice opportunities in games to display these attributes before moving up to Coach Pitch.

 Ball is hit off a tee, no pitching

-Ball must travel 6 feet or it is a foul
+Ball must travel to the green turf or it is a foul

 No walks or strikeouts